jlhor/3d-imaging-pipeline/README.md

 > [!IMPORTANT]
 > This workflow has been optimized for use with the HDF5-based Imaris file format (`.ims`) for parallel reading of image files by multiple compute nodes.
 A licensed version of Bitplane Imaris is not required.
 Image dataset can be converted to the `.ims` format using the free [Imaris File Converter](https://imaris.oxinst.com/microscopy-imaging-software-free-trial#file-converter) tool. *Support for OME-TIFF/Zarr formats will be made available in the near future.*

 This package requires a Conda virtual environment to be installed on the HPC cluster (see *Installation* guide below).
-The development version has been tested on the *Rocky Linux 8.7 (Green Obsidian)* OS (kernel version: Linux 4.18.0-425.19.2) running on the NIH Biowulf HPC cluster.
+The development version of `3d-imaging-pipeline` has been tested on the *Rocky Linux 8.7 (Green Obsidian)* OS (kernel version: Linux 4.18.0-425.19.2) running on the NIH Biowulf HPC cluster.

 The [*Stardist*](https://github.com/stardist/stardist) segmentation module additionally requires access to GPU nodes on the HPC to accelerate the prediction step.